19hours/sg-statutes/Acts/Property Tax Act.md

 ### Tax may be paid by instalments

 37\.
-The Comptroller may, in his discretion, permit any tax payable in respect of any property under the provisions of this Act to be paid by way of instalments and may, in his discretion, charge interest at a rate which shall not exceed 10% per annum.
+The Comptroller may, in his discretion, permit any tax payable in respect of any property under the provisions of this Act to be paid by way of instalments and may, in his discretion, charge interest at such rate as may be prescribed.

 [24/73]